id-Software/DOOM-3-BFG/README.md

 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
 * PNG image support
 * Collada .DAE model support in addition to .ase and .lwo for static map models
-* Wavefront OBJ model support
+* Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
 * Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom
 * Added in-engine Flash debugging tools and new console variables.
   These tools help to analyse the id Tech view of Flash and what SWF tags are supported and how they are interpreted